TeamHG-Memex/agnostic/docs/overview.rst

     One of the beautiful features of Agnostic is that doesn't care how you got to this point, or what tools you use to build your database.
-You can build your schema with a SQL script, an ORM, or even the butterfly effect.
+You can build your database with a SQL script, an ORM, or even the butterfly effect.
     Agnostic won't get jealous.

-Now your customers are demanding a few features, and these new features require changes to the existing schema:
+Now your customers are demanding a few features, and these new features require changes to the existing database structure:

 1. Add a ``cell_phone`` column.
 2. Add a ``nickname`` column.